What is a lifetime gift?

 Many people may gift their money or assets to others during their lifetime.
 This is known as making a lifetime gift.

 The gift may be made as part of their estate planning process, or to assist their relatives or friends.
-It may also allow the person making the gift (called the donor) to be able see how the gift is used during their lifetime.
-However, sometimes lifetime gifts may require investigation.
+It may also allow the person making the gift (called the donor) to be able to see how the gift is used during their lifetime.
+However, sometimes these gifts may require investigation.
 See our blog Financial abuse of older or vulnerable adults.

 What is the effect of a lifetime gift?